 Several years ago, there was a war, and most of the Darklings were driven out by the government.
 Many of them were shipped off to concentration camps in the Barren Lands beyond the city.
 Now, the only Darklings that are allowed to live inside the city are owned

-servants; all of the others are forced to live in the ghetto behind a giant wall that separates them from the basic necessities of life, like proper shelter, food, and clothing.
+by humans as slaves servants; all of the others are forced to live in the ghetto behind a giant wall that separates them from the basic necessities of life, like proper shelter, food, and clothing.
 Relationships between humans and Darklings is punishable by death, but that isn't enough to keep Natalie Buchanan and Ash Fisher apart.

 Natalie arrived in Black City with her sister and mother, who is a government Emissary.
 She and Ash have a brief run-in at the very beginning of the book before seeing each other at school.
 Because she's the daughter of the government set on keeping his people in oppression and he's "an animal", they couldn't be any more different.
 Though they seem to hate each other, something happens when they touch: they bump heads and his once dormant heart starts to beat.
 And when their connection intensifies: